Difference-Masking: Choosing What to Mask in Continued Pretraining: Introduction

 \section{Introduction}

-Self-supervised learning (SSL) strategies have recently been applied to adapt pretrained models to specific downstream tasks by continuing to pretrain models on in-domain unlabelled data from tasks ~\cite{dery2023aang, dontstoppretraining2020}.
-This \textit{continued pretraining} setting can be useful to test different SSL strategies such as masking.
+Inspired by the distributional hypothesis in the language domain ~\citep{harris1954distributional}, masking is a self-supervised learning (SSL) objective in which a model attempts to reconstruct hidden portions of data from the surrounding context.
+Masking has enabled breakthrough performance on tasks from a variety of domains, such as language, vision, and speech ~\citep{devlin-etal-2019-bert,li2021mst,hsu2021hubert, ericsson2022self}, motivating interest in researching how masking strategies influence representation learning in SSL.

-Inspired by the distributional hypothesis in the language domain ~\citep{harris1954distributional}, masking is an SSL objective in which a portion of the data is hidden and the model attempts to reconstruct the hidden portion from the surrounding context.
-Masking has enabled breakthrough performance on tasks in a variety of domains, such as language, vision, and speech ~\citep{devlin-etal-2019-bert,li2021mst,hsu2021hubert, ericsson2022self}, motivating interest in reseearching how masking strategies can influence representation learning in SSL.
+Masked prediction has recently been applied to adapt pretrained models to specific downstream tasks by continuing to pretrain models on in-domain unlabelled data~\cite{dery2023aang}.
+Masking in this continued pretraining setting been shown to be particularly effective when the target domain differs substantially from the pretraining domain~\citep{dontstoppretraining2020}.

-While prior work has studied how the \textit{amount masked} influences model learning ~\citep{he2022masked}, most masking approaches choose which parts of the data to mask randomly.
-Although it is understudied in SSL, deciding \textit{what to mask} is a critical component in human education.
-Educators designing ``fill-in-the-blank'' assessments for students must decide what content to mask in order to effectively assess student understanding of a domain ~\citep{pajares1997mathematics, bjork2006science,bae2018effects}.
-For example, in a real-world ``fill-in-the-blank'' chemistry test, a teacher might choose to mask out domain-specific words (``density'', ``silicon'') to assess student learning, instead of masking domain-irrelevant words (``example'', ``process'').
+While prior work has studied how the \textit{amount masked} influences model learning ~\citep{he2022masked}, most masking approaches randomly choose which parts of the data to mask.
+Although it is understudied in SSL, deciding \textit{what to mask} is a critical component in human education~\citep{pajares1997mathematics, bjork2006science}.
+Educators designing ``fill-in-the-blank'' assessments for students must decide what content to mask in order to effectively assess student understanding of a domain ~\citep{bae2018effects}.
+For example, in a real-world ``fill-in-the-blank'' chemistry test, a teacher might choose to mask domain-specific words (``density'', ``silicon'') to assess student learning, instead of masking domain-irrelevant words (``example'', ``process'').

-We propose \textsc{Difference-Masking}, a novel approach for automatically selecting \textit{what to mask} during continued pretraining for improved performance on downstream tasks.
-Our approach first identifies ``seeds'' that describe what is unique or different about an unlabeled target domain and then uses these seeds to choose what tokens to mask in continued pretraining.
+In this paper, we propose \textsc{Difference-Masking}, a novel approach for automatically selecting \textit{what to mask} during continued pretraining.
+Our strategy first identifies \textit{anchors} that describe what makes a target domain different from the pretraining domain and then determines what to mask during continued pretraining based on similarity to those anchors.